 - Plan and Act

 Although it is a relatively simple idea, value stream mapping is an extremely useful way to help organizations focus on structuring processes around customer needs.
-It can identify opportunities for improvement and help eliminate processes that are not contributing to customer satisfaction.
+In addition, it can identify opportunities for improvement and help eliminate processes that are not contributing to customer satisfaction.